Applying for OA fees (article processing charges)

-Apply using the 'Deposit your work' link in Symplectic.
+If you think you may be eligible for open access funding, please apply using the 'Deposit your work' link in Symplectic.
 Please link the relevant grant to your publication to ensure the open access fee is paid from the correct fund.

 Why have I received an email saying that my APC application has not been approved?

 Your notification email should provide the reason why an APC cannot be approved, and should have included information about making your work open access via the self-archiving or 'green' route.